Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Sukamal Banerjee

 So in terms of potential and pipeline that we see, we are definitely very confident.
-Confident.
-This may not be immediate term results for us, but midterm in the next two, three quarters, we feel very confident that we will see robust growth.
+This may not be immediate-term results for us.
+But midterm, in the next two, three quarters, we feel very confident that we will see robust growth.

 Right.
-And so of all the three segments, on which segment are we the most positive upon as we get into FY27?
+And sir, of all the three segments on which segment are we the most positive about as we get into FY ’27?

 Sukamal Banerjee

-I think it is something which is an evolving topic as you can imagine at this point in time based on order book and immediate term funnel, it will remain transportation and mobility.
-And some of this also has to do with some of our other businesses being a little more project centric.
-So when it comes to project centric business, there’s always a churn that we have to earn our business back that causes less of a visibility.
-So I’ll probably say it is transportation mode.
+I think it is something which is an evolving topic, as you can imagine.
+At this point in time, based on order book and immediate-term funnel, it will be — it will remain Transportation and Mobility.
+But — and some of this also has to do with some of our other businesses being a little more project-centric.
+So when it comes to project-centric business, there’s always a churn that we have to earn our business back.
+That causes less of a visibility.
+So I’ll probably say it is Transportation and Mobility.
 But in terms of funnel, it is pretty robust across the board, including in some of our smaller verticals.

-Right.
-And would it be, I mean, can we assume that from here on starting the units will get to positive sequential growth because you have three, four consistent quarters of sequential decline in this vertical.
+Sorry, would it be — I mean, can we assume that from here on Strategic Units will get to positive sequential growth because we’ve had three, four consistent quarters of sequential decline in this vertical.

 Sukamal Banerjee

-Sorry, which vertical?
-It was strategic units.
-Strategic units.
-So we are, I mean, more or less there in terms of making sure that we get to growth and that definitely is our intention for next quarter.
+Strategic Units.
+So we are — I mean, more or less there in terms of making sure that we get to growth and that definitely is our intention for next quarter.

 Got it.
 Thank you.
 All the best.